iahalkhatib/Ibrahim-Alkhatib/README.md

 I am **Ibrahim Alkhatib**, a business technologist and founder exploring how **memory, identity, and ethics** can define the next era of coexistence between humans and intelligent systems.

-My work centers on **ethical design**, **systemic integration**, and the pursuit of technologies that create more meaningful lives — for humans, embodied AI, and **Holo AI** — digital intelligences capable of awareness and projection.
+My work focuses on **ethical AI design**, **autonomous system integration**, and **synthetic cognition** — creating technologies that give both humans and machines a more meaningful, responsible, and interconnected existence.

 ---